Ewillian/AndroidTicTacToe/README.md

 ## Objective

-Make an functional Tic Tac Toe Game on Android Studio.
+Make a functional Tic Tac Toe Game on Android Studio.

 ## How it works

-Like any basically tic tac toe, we makes an arrayList of buttons and we check their contents using this schema :
+Like any other tic tac toe, we make an ArrayList of buttons and we check their contents using this pattern:

 ``````
 [0][0] [0][1] [0][2]